Guangxu Emperor: Taking over the reins of power

+His reign saw the outbreak of the Sino-French War in 1884 over influence in Vietnam.
+By the time the war ended in 1885, the French had destroyed the Chinese fleet at Fuzhou, patrolled the coast of southern China unobstructed, occupied part of Taiwan, and ended the status of Vietnam as a tributary of China.
+This prompted Britain to end the tributary status of Burma in 1886, which China did not oppose militarily, and encouraged Japan to do the same in Korea.
+The negotiations with the French were carried out by the Viceroy of Zhili, Li Hongzhang, by other ministers in Beijing, and by the head of Chinese Maritime Customs, Robert Hart.
+The Guangxu Emperor had not given an audience to foreign diplomats in Beijing up to this point, though in August 1886 his father Prince Chun hosted a dinner for the diplomatic corps.
+On 7 February 1887, the emperor was officially old enough to begin to rule in his own right, but the regency of Empress Dowager Cixi continued beyond that, and the foreign diplomats were not informed of either fact.
+The French minister requested an audience with the emperor twice, in November 1887 and in the spring of 1888, but this was denied both times.

-In 1887, the Guangxu Emperor was old enough to begin to rule in his own right, but the previous year, several courtiers, including Prince Chun and Weng Tonghe, had petitioned Empress Dowager Cixi to postpone her retirement from the regency.
-Despite Cixi's agreement to remain as regent, by 1886 the Guangxu Emperor had begun to write comments on memorials to the throne.
+In 1886, several courtiers, including Prince Chun and Weng Tonghe, had petitioned Empress Dowager Cixi to postpone her retirement from the regency.
+Despite Cixi's agreement to remain as regent, that same year the Guangxu Emperor had begun to write comments on memorials to the throne.
 In the spring of 1887, he partook in his first field-plowing ceremony, and by the end of the year he had begun to rule under Cixi's supervision.
+By the mid-1880s the Guangxu Emperor also developed the ideas that he wanted guide his rule, including preserving the wealth of the country and avoiding selfishness or arrogance.
+Among his predecessors, he considered the Qianlong Emperor to be a model of good governance, and often visited places that the Qianlong Emperor had spent a lot of time at.
+He felt a sense of responsibility for following the example set by the Qianlong Emperor.
+Meanwhile, Prince Chun and the Grand Council prepared for the Guangxu Emperor to begin ruling directly by taking measures to make sure that the system that existed during the regency effectively remained intact.

 Eventually, in February 1889, in preparation for Cixi's retirement, the Guangxu Emperor was married.
 Much to the emperor's dislike, Cixi selected her niece, Jingfen, to be empress.
 She became known as Empress Longyu.
 She also selected a pair of sisters, who became Consorts Jin and Zhen, to be the emperor's concubines.

-The following week, with the Guangxu Emperor married, Cixi retired from the regency.
+The following week, with the Guangxu Emperor married, Cixi retired from the regency on 4 March 1889.